brave/brave-variations/README.md

 ## Git flow

-1. Work in feature branch and when done create a PR to `main` branch (which will be picked up by CI for staging).
+1. Work in feature branch and when done create a PR to `main` branch.
-2. Verify that everything works as intended via the staging endpoint `--variations-server-url=https://variations.bravesoftware.com/seed`.
+2. Verify that everything works as intended via PR instructions (use `--variations-pr` flag).
-3. Cherry-pick the commit to production by creating another PR to `production` branch (which will be picked up by CI again).

 ## Key Generation and Exchange